 The ACS Law firm strongly advises travelers, especially visitors and immigrants, to contact a qualified Immigration Attorney before arriving at a U.S. border.
 We can advise you on how to be prepared for border processing and interviews.
 This issue with cellular devices is an excellent example of one where you must know how to respond during admission to the U.S.

 Our Immigration Attorneys at ACS Law Offices are available to answer your questions about this matter or any other related to immigration issues.
-Our entire staff at American Corporate Services Law Offices, Inc., is prepared to assist you and show you how we can help to make your immigration dream come true.
+Our entire staff at ACS Law Offices, Inc., is prepared to assist you and show you how we can help to make your immigration dream come true.